hasura/graphql-engine/manual/data-modelling/index.rst

 Add constraints for relationships
 ---------------------------------

 If many records will refer to the same data it is more efficient and less error prone to update a single record and keep references to it in other places.
-Thats where foreign key constraints come in.
+That's where foreign key constraints come in.
 The foreign key constraint will ensure consistency of data and no overheads on update.

 Derive Views
 ------------